AmbryN/binance-trader-java/Readme.md

 Each rule takes one or more indicators as parameters, which are used to determine the rule's outcome.
 Tailored rules can be created by composing the available rules and indicators using the `AndRule` and `OrRule`.

-### Available indicators
-- `ConstantIndicator`: represents a constant value
-- `PriceIndicator`: the result of this indicator are the closing prices of the prices
-- `SMAIndicator`: represents the Simple Moving Average of the prices which were given
-- `EMAIndicator`: represents the Exponential Moving Average of the prices which were given
-- `SubtractIndicator`: represents the difference between two indicators

 ### Example use

 #### Creating a new Indicator